How To Setup A UniFi Controller On Raspberry Pi With Docker

 Why Raspberry Pi and Docker?

-I recently decommissioned my 2 Dell R710s to save some money on power and use less air conditioning.
+I recently decommissioned my 2 Dell R710s and replaced them with 10 PoE Powered Raspberry Pi 4 Model B (4GB) to save some money on electricity and use less air conditioning.
 Those 2 servers ran all of my virtual machines in my humble homelab.

 Before decommissioning the servers, I had to build out an equivalent to run on a Raspberry Pi.